GermanAcademicWeb/GAW-OpenData/index.md

 <img src="https://amor.cms.hu-berlin.de/~tieslers/gaw/progress.svg" alt="Crawl progress">

-## Sample Research Questions

-- Is there an evolution of personal web pages on academic servers?
-And if yes, how can it be researched?
-- What are differences between departments regarding outside communication:
-  - scientific community?
-  - open science?
-  - citizen science?
-- How prominent are different kinds of publications and/or presentations displayed?
-- How connected are the different departments between institutions?
-- Is an institution more focussed on research or teaching?
-  - Can a score/metric based on different patterns discovered by machine learning algorithms be computed?
-- Can clusters of highly connected institutions be identified?
-- Are there central players in the German academic web?
-- Had the excellence initiative or has the excellence strategy an impact on the web presence of universities?
-- How did public communication of web site change in the face of the COVID-19 pandemic?

 ## About
 The project is in part supported by the German Federal Ministry of Education and Research (BMBF) in the [REGIO](https://www.regio-project.org/) project (grant no. 01PU17012D).